grantj-re3/FlindersRedbox-misc/README.md

 Features
 --------
-* overlayPrep.sh will perform backups of ReDBox-Mint config/script
+* overlayPrep.sh will perform backups of ReDBox-Mint institutional build config/script _changes_ __provided__ it is managed according to the rules and guidelines specified (by running "overlayPrep.sh -h")
-  institutional build changes *provided* it is managed according to the rules and guidelines specified (by running "overlayPrep.sh -h")
+* nla_unmatched.sh will extract from Mint logs any person objects which are awaiting an NLA ID and send a list of the corresponding Mint record URLs to the specified email address.

 Todo
 ----